rgardner/dancingtogether/README.md

 Dancing Together keeps the jammin' in sync.
 Pause it, skip it, rewind it, enjoy it!

+It has a Python 3.8 Django backend with a JavaScript React frontend.

 ## Features

 - Create your own radio station and invite friends via email